Geongyu/Geongyu/README.md

 ## 👋 Hi, I'm Geongyu Lee
 **AI Scientist | Computational Pathology & Multi-Omics**

+## 🚀 From Pixels to Proteins
+*Bridging histopathology, proteomics, and clinical signals with AI.*

-AI researcher working at the intersection of **computational pathology** and **multi-omics modeling**.
+I am an AI researcher working at the intersection of **computational pathology** and
+**multi-omics modeling**.
+My research focuses on extracting phenotypic representations
-I develop deep learning models that extract phenotypic information from **whole-slide histopathology images (WSIs)** and connect them to **clinical and proteomic outcomes** for translational research and drug discovery.
+from **gigapixel whole-slide histopathology images (WSIs)** and connecting them to
+**proteomic, molecular, and clinical outcomes** for translational research and drug discovery.

-My work focuses on scalable WSI analysis, representation learning, and multimodal integration for clinically meaningful AI systems.
+My work emphasizes scalable WSI analysis, representation learning, and multimodal
+integration toward **clinically meaningful and interpretable AI systems**.

 ---